Rbenney15/friendzone/README.md

 # Friend Zone - A Social Networking Application

 # Description
 * A REST API for a social media app.
+A user can be created, updated, and deleted.
+A user can get all users or a single user.
+A user can create, update, and delete a thought.
+A user can get a single thought or all thoughts.
+A user has the ability to add and remove friends (other users).
+A user has the ability to add or remove reactions to other user thoughts.

 # Table of Contents
 * [Description](#description)